The Lighthorsemen (film): Plot

 On 31 October, the 4th and 12th Light Horse Regiments are ordered to attack the Turks.
 Dave and the rest of the medical detachment prepare for casualties and are ordered in behind the Light Horse.
-The Turks report the Australian mounted soldiers lining up to charge, however the officer in charge orders the Turks not to open fire until they dismount, having recognized that they are light horse who ride for mobility but are not trained or equipped as true cavalry.
-The Australians begin advancing on the Turkish positions, gradually speeding up to a charge.
+The Turks report the Australian mounted soldiers lining up to charge, but the officer in charge orders the Turks not to open fire until they dismount because he recognises they are light horse, riding for mobility but not trained or equipped for true cavalry combat.

+The Australians advance on the Turkish positions and gradually speed up to a charge.
 The Turks realise too late that the soldiers are not dismounting and open fire.
-Artillery fire is sporadic and of limited effect and the attack so fast the Turkish infantry forget to adjust the sights on their rifles as the Light Horse get closer, eventually firing straight over the Australians' heads.
+Artillery fire is sporadic and of limited effect, and the attack is so fast the Turkish infantry forget to adjust the sights on their rifles, which causes them to fire over the Australians' heads.

 During the charge, Tas is killed by an artillery shell.
-The remaining Australians make it "under the guns" (advancing faster than the artillery can correct its aim for the reduced range) and reach the Turkish trenches.
-The Australians subsequently capture the first line of Turkish defences.
+The Australians advance faster than the Turkish artillery can correct its aim for the reduced range and reach the Turkish trenches.
+The Australians capture the first line of Turkish defenses.
 Scotty and a few others take control of the guns.
 Chiller is wounded in the trench fight.
-Dave is struck by a grenade and is seriously wounded while protecting Chiller.
+Dave is struck by a grenade and is seriously wounded while he protects Chiller.
 Scotty continues to fight on into the town.

-When most of the remaining Turkish soldiers surrender, Reichert tries to destroy the wells, but is captured by Scotty.
-Overall, the attack was a success and the Australians miraculously suffered only 31 dead and 36 wounded.
+When most of the remaining Turkish soldiers surrender, Reichert tries to destroy the wells but is captured by Scotty.
+The attack is judged a success, with the Australians sustaining only 31 dead and 36 wounded.

-This effectively opened the 'door' and allowed for the subsequent capture of Jerusalem and the rest of the country.
-General Allenby, in deference to the Holy City, walked into the city, coming as a liberator not a conqueror.
+The successful attack on Beersheba allows for the subsequent capture of Jerusalem and the rest of Palestine.
+In deference to Jerusalem's status as the Holy City, British commander General Allenby walks into the city as a liberator, rather than making a conqueror's triumphal entry.